magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/create-bundle-products.md

 contributor_link: https://ziffity.com/
 ---

-We have the information we need to create the Quest Pursuit Jump Cardo Ball Clone bundle product.
+We have the information we need to create the Quest Pursuit Jump Cardio Ball Clone bundle product.

 The `visibility` attribute is set to 4, meaning the product can be found by browsing or searching.